Quick Tips File

 recompiles all the invalid objects one at a time, while the

-specified number of threads.
-The following examples show how
+the specified number of threads.
+The following examples show

 -- Schema level.